-25. The licence holder must not knowingly destroy deface or damage any Aboriginal object or Aboriginal place within the area except in accordance with an authority issued under the National Parks and Wildlife Act, 1974.
-The licence holder must take every precaution in drilling, excavating or disturbing the land against any such destruction, defacement or damage.
+The licence holder must not knowingly destroy, deface or damage any aboriginal 40. place or relic within the licence area except in accordance with an authority issued under the National Parks and Wildlife Act, 1974, and must take every precaution in drilling, excavating or disturbing the land against any such destruction, defacement or damage.